ivs4you/blog/README.md

 New features:
 1. Registration of new user
 2. Creating a new post
-3. Editing of post
+3. Editing of a post
-4. Deleting of post
+4. Deleting of a post
-5. Creating of new comment for post
+5. Creating of a new comment for post
-6. Deleting of comment
+6. Deleting of a comment
 7. Separating of rights for work between users

 Installation: